tejaschaudhari2811/tejaschaudhari2811/README.md

-- 👋 Hi, I’m Tejas
+- 👋 Hello, I am Tejas.
+Thank you for visiting my Github Repo.
-- 👀 I’m interested in Machine Learning and AI
+- 👀 I’m interested in Machine Learning, AI and many other fields.
 - 🌱 I’m currently learning Natural Language Processing and Process Mining.
-- 💞️ I’m looking to collaborate on NLP, Machine Learning.
+- 💞️ I’m looking to collaborate on NLP, Machine Learning and other software projects.

 <!---
 tejaschaudhari2811/tejaschaudhari2811 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.